Salesforce Managed Packages & AppExchange Guide — SFX Support

 1. Introduction to Salesforce Packaging

-In Salesforce development, once you've built custom functionalities like Apex code, Lightning Web Components, custom objects, or flows, you often need to move these customizations between different Salesforce environments (e.g., from a Sandbox to Production) or distribute them to other Salesforce organizations.
+In Salesforce development, once you've built custom functionalities like Apex code, Lightning Web Components, custom objects, or flows, you often need to move these customizations between different Salesforce environments or distribute them to other organizations.
 This is where Salesforce Packaging comes in.

-Salesforce packaging allows you to bundle your metadata (your customizations) into deployable units.
-These packages can then be installed into other Salesforce organizations, streamlining the process of distribution, deployment, and version management of your applications or components.
+Salesforce packaging allows you to bundle your metadata into deployable units.
+These packages can then be installed into other Salesforce organizations, streamlining distribution, deployment, and version management of your applications or components.

 Why is Packaging Important?

-This module will explain the different types of Salesforce packages – Unmanaged, Managed (1st Generation and 2nd Generation), and Unlocked Packages – highlighting their characteristics, use cases, and how to create them.
+This module covers the different types of Salesforce packages — Unmanaged, Managed (1GP and 2GP), and Unlocked Packages — highlighting their characteristics, use cases, and how to create them.

 2. Unmanaged Packages